How long do ticks survive without a host

 When ticks attach themselves to a host and start taking blood meals, they become engorged.
 After feeding, female ticks drop off the host and lay their eggs in suitable habitats, which may include leaf litter or soil.
 The eggs then hatch into larvae, which feed on hosts to continue their life cycle.
 The lifespan of ticks can also be influenced by the availability of hosts, as lack of suitable hosts and feeding opportunities can lead to a shorter lifespan.

-See also How long to cook a turkey leg in oven
+See also How long to replace bath with shower

 In general, ticks can survive for varying periods of time without a host.
 While some tick species are more resilient and can survive without feeding for months, others may require a blood meal more frequently.
 However, ticks are adapted to finding hosts quickly and efficiently, and thus, they prefer to feed on multiple hosts during their lifespan to ensure their survival and reproduction.